amits121/AWS-python-scripting/README.md

 ## 01-webotron

-webotron is a script that will sync a local directory to a s3 bucket, and optionally configure Route 53 and cloudfront as well.
+webotron is a script that will sync a local directory to a s3 bucket.

 ### Features